Skip To Main Content

 Manatee County uses JAG funds to support local strategies that enhance community safety, reduce crime, and improve outcomes for individuals involved in the justice system.

-Manatee County is proceeding with submission of the required application materials to the U.S. Department of Justice.
-Final funding allocations will be confirmed following application review and award.
+Manatee County has submitted the required application materials to the U.S. Department of Justice.
+Final funding approval and implementation details are subject to federal review and award processing.

-This page will be updated as additional information becomes available.
+Additional updates will be provided as information becomes available.

 Meeting Info